leafo/tableshape/README.md

 * `types.map_of` - checks if value is table that matches key and value types
 * `types.literal` - checks if value matches the provided value with `==`
 * `types.custom` - lets you provide a function to check the type
+* `types.equivalent` - checks if values deeply compare to one another
+* `types.range` - checks if value is between two other values

 #### `types.shape(table_dec)`